Matuiss2/Greedy_bot/README.md

 - Fix too many booleans on a single if statement pylint error on train/overlord, expansion

-- Small reformatting changes on army_control
+- Small reformatting changes everywhere it could

 - Fix typos on army_control